tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 There are some benefits to breaking down the instructions.
 You want your agent to start working on the problem as soon as possible.
 The shorter your first instruction, the earlier the agent can start working.
 The second instruction that you write can depend on how the agent is performing.

-For this, both the interface and the model should be both steerable and immediately helpful.
+For this, both the interface and the model should be steerable and immediately helpful.
 Claude Code allows this, I can send messages to Claude Code while Claude Code is working on the problem.
 The messages will be queued and delivered when Claude Code finishes a tool use[^steerable].
 However, I still often see Claude Code dropping my instructions.

 [^steerable]: Even so, there are times where Claude Code could ignore your submitted messages.
 The harness should have provided a to-do list where it asks the model on whether all the instructions of the user have been addressed.